pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Actors,-Scenarios,-Use-Cases.md

 ### Super Administrative User
 - manage Administrators
    - create groups and assign an administrator to manage the group
-   - add and remove super administrators
+   - add and remove administrators
 - also can do everything that a standard user and administrator can do